eduwallet/veramo-agent/README.md

 is restarted or keys refreshed, the key configuration will be correct.

 The `credentials` URL serves the credential, provided the user can supply the required data (grant, authorization code, pin, credential reference, etc.).
 This follows the basic OpenID4VC specification.

+The `nonce` POST endpoint serves a fresh nonce value, not linked to any session.
+This follows the basic OpenID4VC specification version 1.16 and higher.

 The `get-credential-offer` endpoint serves the actual credential issuance offer, which is referenced by URI in the QR code.